 We are in Margaux, one of the most famous and historical wine regions of the world, with Rodrigo Laytte, the technical director of Château Kirwan.
-Rodrigo Laytte is the first Chilean viticulturist and winemaker who is in charge of the management of a château in Bordeaux, but actually his story is way longer than this.
-He started his career as an agriculture economist but his interest to wine and will to be closer to nature brought him to the wine world.
+Rodrigo Laytte is the first Chilean viticulturist and winemaker who oversees the technical management of a château in Bordeaux.
+His story is way longer than this.
+He started his career as an agriculture economist but his interest in wine and wanting to be closer to nature brought him to the wine world.

 N: How did you decide to build your career about wine?

-After obtaining his diploma, Rodrigo Laytte started to have more experience in Bordeaux in different châteaux, including Château Margaux.
+After obtaining his diploma, Rodrigo Laytte started to experience Bordeaux in different châteaux, including Château Margaux.
 Finally in 2008, he started to work in Château Kirwan, which is one of the precious Grand Cru Classé chateaux.
-So, I asked to Rodrigo Laytte details about the style and the characteristics of this unique winery.

 N: What is the style of the wines of Château Kirwan and characteristics of its terroir?

-Now, we are leaving Europe for a while and flying to America!
-Rodrigo Laytte, although he lives in France, never stopped keeping up the novelties in Chilean viticulture and winemaking.
-That is why, it is curious to know how he evaluates the differences there, with a fresh point of view from out of his country.
+Now, we are leaving Europe for a while and flying to America.
+Rodrigo, although he lives in France, never stopped keeping up the novelties in Chilean viticulture and winemaking.
+Let’s see how he evaluates the differences there, with a fresh point of view out of his country.

 N: You also work in Chile as a consultant.
 What are the novelties that you observed in the last years in Chilean wine sector?

-Still in America, we are going back to north hemisphere, to Mexico.
-Rodrigo Laytte has a really interesting project there of which he already took nice results.
+Still in America, let’s go back to the northern hemisphere, to Mexico.
+Rodrigo has an interesting wine project there which already showed results.

-N: You have a project going on in Mexico, what can you tell about this?
+N: You have a project going on in Mexico, what can you tell us about this?

-Since 2009, we are working in Mexico in a very interesting project in Sonora region which is in northern Mexico.
+R: Since 2009, we have been working in Mexico on a very interesting project in the Sonora region which is in northern Mexico.
 It is a foundation that wants to develop new economies in the region and they contacted us to participate in the wine project.
 At first the idea of this was to see if there was any place in Sonora where you can make quality wine; that was the challenge.
-And we went there with Cecilia and travelled for two whole weeks, we made 3000 kilometers in total, we made more than 150 soil pits and from these, we analyzed 70 here in Bordeaux, which is the best laboratory for soil analysis in Europe in my opinion.
+And we went there with Cecilia and travelled for two whole weeks, we made three thousand kilometers in total, we made more than hundred and fifty soil pits and from these, we analyzed seventy here in Bordeaux, which is the best laboratory for soil analysis in Europe in my opinion.
 Afterwards, we combined the results of analysis of soil with the data of climate and other complementary factors.
-In the end, we determined that there are 5 zones of very good potential in Sonora and then from these we have chosen only 3 and finally we have started with one of them.30 hectares are planted and we made the first official harvest in 2015 and we are very happy with the results; the vine adapts well to the place and the grape quality is exceptional, the soil and the weather are very good for the area, which is at 1500 meters of height from sea level.
-The climate looks a lot like Cotes du Rhone area.
+In the end, we determined that there are five zones of very good potential in Sonora and then from these we have chosen only three and finally we have started with one of them.
+Thirty hectares are planted and we made the first official harvest in 2015 and we are very happy with the results; the vine adapts well to the place and the grape quality is exceptional, the soil and the weather are very good for the area, which is at thousand five hundred meters of height from sea level.
+The climate looks a lot like the Cotes du Rhone area.
 The varieties are Tempranillo, Syrah, Touriga Nacional, Malbec, Grenache, Cabernet Sauvignon and Carménère.
-The reason of choosing several varieties is to see the development of each of them over time and choose the ones that we will continue with since the project will widen up to 300 hectares.
-So we are happy with the progress of the project.
+The reason for choosing several varieties is to see the development of each of them over time and choose the ones that we will continue with since the project will widen up to three hundred hectares.
+So, we are happy with the progress of the project.